 “Breakout Rooms” from Zoom allow the teacher to split Zoom meetings into up to 50 separate sessions.
 The host(teacher) can choose to split the participants of the meeting into these separate sessions automatically or manually.
 They can also allow participants to select and enter breakout sessions as they please.

 The teacher can switch between sessions at any time.
 This is indeed a great feature for conversations and enabling discussions among them for improvising their thinking.

 - Incentives can be a Boost:

-Based on the student’s ages, and interests teachers can opt for incentives, the incentives, however, are supposed to be fun, and useful rewards, that can inspire student participation and engagement.
-The rewards should be provided both for the behavioural and academic performance of the student.
+Teachers can provide incentives, Based on the student’s ages, and interests.
+These incentives can be fun, and useful rewards, that can inspire student participation and engagement.
+The rewards should be provided with both for the behavioural and academic performance of the student.

-The beauty of an incentive-based system is that it doesn’t require a big budget towards material rewards, but can motivate and encourage positive behaviour in your classrooms. .Few of the examples for incentives include virtual lunches with the teacher, Class mascot, Choose Teacher’s Hair Style.
+The beauty of an incentive-based system is that it doesn’t require a big budget towards material rewards, but can motivate and encourage positive behaviour in your classrooms.
+A few of the examples for incentives include virtual lunches with the teacher, Class mascot, Choose Teacher’s Hair Style.

 - Maintain the Balance:

 Interestingly Digital learning experience is not the same for all the participant students.
 While some students can quickly adapt to digital learning, few may feel it as challenging.

 The teacher should structure the lesson such that it caters for the needs of all the students, and is engaging.
 Reserved students need more time to grasp, a chance to share their thoughts, and a better environment for expressing their thoughts.
 On the other hand, enthusiastic students also require time for representing their voices, and excitement in the class.